w33ble/joefleming-net/src/documents/posts/openhack-002-portmortem.html.md

 ## The Format

-There weren't nearly as many people that came to this OpenHack (which I'll discuss in the Attendance section), so there were only 1 or 2 small groups of conversations before we did intros, and eventually it just formed in to 1 small circle.
-This made the introductions a little redundant, as pretty much everyone introduced themselves to everyone else already, but it did give everyone a chance to say what they were working on.
+There weren't nearly as many people that came to this OpenHack most attendees had introduced themselves before we got started.
+This made the introductions a little redundant, but it did give everyone a chance to say what they were working on.
 It also acted as a signal to "start doing stuff" and not just stand around talking the whole time.
 And, once again, after the intros, the event was mostly hands off.

 One of the attendees was working through the Code School course on HTML and CSS and he managed to get some help with that, both from me and from another attendee.
-I'd still like to see more pairing and impromptu projects come of this, but the group was small this time, so I'm not surprised that it didn't happen.
+I'd still like to see more pairing and impromptu projects come of OpenHack, but the group was small this time, so I'm not surprised that it didn't happen.

 ## Attendance